 - Joseph R. Kempter, C.P.A.

 Joyce is the Administrative Assistant for the Properties & Programs Department and the main technical support for production of narrative documents and other printed materials.
+She is also the voice and the face of the front desk.
 She has worked in secretarial/administrative assistant positions for more than 25 years and has completed numerous documents for the Conservancy.